ginatcacenco/Proiect-Practic-TM/README.md

 Verify that the following elements are ready before the test execution phase:
 * Test environment is up and running: <https://opensource-demo.orangehrmlive.com/web/index.php/auth/login>
 * Access to the test environment is given: username Admin, pass: admin123
-* Cycle summary (*colectia de test cases din Jira) was created and the test cases were added to the cycle summary
+* Cycle summary was created and the test cases were added to the cycle summary
 * Postman collections were created

 ## 2.5 Test execution